Who We Are

 The Father’s Group was founded by several black fathers who were concerned about the experiences their children were having both in school and in the broader community.
 They met initially to share thoughts, concerns and advice, yet soon realized they needed to take more concrete action to secure our next generation’s future.
 The Father’s Group is Black-led, but it embraces collaboration and cross-cultural influences, operating not just a group, but also as dedicated individuals who are doing great work in the community in education, business and social services.
 Priorities for The Father’s Group include building community by overcoming racial discrimination, increasing diversity in all sectors of society, providing asafe space for people to talk and share experiences, helping students set and complete educational goals, promoting minority-owned businesses and helping residents achieve financial independence.

-The Father’s Group works to enhance the lives of children through education, leadership, and networking; while strengthening our community, eliminating barriers, and helping them reach their full potential.
+The Father’s Group works to enhance the lives of the Black community through youth education, leadership, economic empowerment and community advocacy, while strengthening our community, eliminating barriers, and helping them reach their full potential.

-The Father’s Group (TFG) is a dynamic, nonprofit POC-led organization, ready to meet the challenges of the times through a collaborative and positive approach.
-TFG teaches children how to become productive and engaged citizens, provides a safe space for people to talk and share experiences, and works with partners to create a more caring and inclusive community for all.
+The Father’s Group (TFG) is a dynamic, nonprofit Black-led organization, ready to meet the challenges of our community through a collaborative and positive approach.

 Our Board of Directors